NHS job cuts & system changes: info for members

 The government has announced that Integrated Care Boards must reduce their running costs by 50%.

-- Reductions are expected to be made by December 2025 at the latest
+• Reductions and changes are expected to be made between Oct – Dec 2025

 What we know so far: NHS trusts

-- Details of what this will involve are yet to fully emerge but cuts are expected to functions such as HR, communications, estates and finance
+• Some cuts are expected to focus on functions such as HR, communications, estates and finance;

 MiP will write to members directly and update this page when further information is received.